 Android TV boxes have become very popular devices and are great low-cost media centers for any home.

-The remote controls that come with an Android TV box can be replaced easily with many nice units available.
+If you have a lost or broken remote control that come with an Android TV box, it can be replaced easily with many good units available.

-This is good news for anyone who has lost a remote control or simply want a nice upgrade.
+This is good news for anyone who has lost a remote control or simply wants a nice upgrade.

 Replacement remote controls are low-cost items that vary in features and build.